 Any reputable software will continue to evolve in fulfilling the changing needs of business owners and consumers.
 Magento 1 helped eCommerce businesses flourish back in the day, but its features and tech support became obsolete with time.
 Magento 2 is the brand new version released by Magento to tackle the requirements of contemporary eCommerce stores.
-Magento 2 overcomes the drawbacks of Magento 1 and gives its users an unforgettable experience.
+Magento 2 overcomes the major drawbacks of Magento 1 and gives its users an unforgettable experience.
 Read below to discover 12 compelling reasons why you should migrate from Magento 1 to Magento 2.

 1. Enhanced Safety